How to Ferment Lemons in 9 Easy Steps (Plus Variations!)

 I simply used Peppercorns and a little minced garlic for a Lemon Pepper flavored ferment

-Step 6) Place your airlock system on top.
+Place your airlock system on top.
 OR, if you don't have an airlock, you can just use a lid.
-You'll just have to "burp" your ferment once to twice daily to be sure to allow the gases that are released to escape. **My favorite airlocks for fermenting in Mason jars are these silicone nipple-type airlocks.
+You'll simply have to "burp" your ferment once to twice daily to be sure to allow the gases that are released to escape. **My favorite airlocks for fermenting in Mason jars are these silicone nipple-type airlocks.
 They work great and are easy to clean!

 You can eat these plain if you love lemons!
 Other ways to use these are in recipes that call for savory lemons, such as Lemon Chicken, Pork Chops, etc. The great thing is you can also use the brine.